jimmyxu123/SELECT/README.md

 ---

-We introduce a novel benchmark, ImageNet++, which is the largest and most diverse superset of the ImageNet-1k training set to date.
+We introduce a novel benchmark, ImageNet++, the largest and most diverse superset of the ImageNet-1k training set to date.
 ImageNet++ extends beyond the scope of traditional datasets by incorporating 7 distinct training shifts, each employing a unique modality of data (two natural and one synthetic) and utilizing distinct selection techniques.
 The constituent datasets of ImageNet++ are enumerated as follows:
 1. OpenImages-1000 (OI1000): A subset of the OpenImages dataset constructed via schema mapping.
 2. LAION-1000 (LA1000): A subset of the unlabeled LAION dataset, selected through CLIP retrieval nearest neighbors search against the ImageNet-1k training set.
 3. Stable Diffusion-1000 (SD1000): A dataset generated from the ImageNet-1k dataset using an image-to-image Stable Diffusion pipeline